henryshieh/Hackintosh-ROG-Strix-Z790A/README.md

 ## Optimization

 - If your SMBIOS is set to **MacPro7,1**, you can use `resourceconverter.sh` from CPUFriend to convert the `plist` from **iMacPro1,1** into `CPUFriendDataProvider.kext`, ensuring proper CPU performance.
-- Ran extended stability tests to confirm reliability
+- Run benchmark (such as GeekBench6) to compare with Windows 11 CPU/GPU performance scores.

 ## Conclusion
 This Hackintosh setup is now stable and performs well.
 With precise OpenCore adjustments, the system offers excellent performance and compatibility.
 If you're planning a similar setup, I hope this documentation helps!